MEDROXYPROGESTERONE ACETATE injection, suspension

 • you smoke

-If you need a birth control method for more than 2 years, your healthcare provider may switch you to another birth control method instead of using MPA Injectable Suspension, USP.
-If you continue using MPA Injectable Suspension, USP, your healthcare provider may ask you to have a bone test, especially if you have other risks for weak bones.
+• If you need a birth control method for more than 2 years, your healthcare professional may switch you to another birth control method instead of using MPA Injectable Suspension, USP.
+If you continue using MPA Injectable Suspension, USP, your healthcare professional may ask you to have a bone test, especially if you have other risks for weak bones.

 • possible increased risk of breast cancer.
 Women who use MPA Injectable Suspension, USP may have a slightly increased risk of breast cancer compared to non-users.